EGI-Federation/cloud-info-provider/README.md

 available in the `sample.static.yaml` file.

-Dynamic information can be further obtained with the middleware providers (OpenStack and OpenNebula via rOCCI supported currently).
+Dynamic information can be further obtained with the middleware providers (OpenStack, ooi, and OpenNebula via rOCCI supported currently).
 Use the `--middleware` option for specifying the provider to use (see the command help for exact names). cloud-info-provider will fallback to static information defined in the yaml file if a dynamic provider is not able to return any